 Turning to the back of the Grand Parlor, he jutted his chin towards a door on the left.
 Caleb led everyone to an ornate door but waited for Josah.
-He reached for the doorknob but hesitated for a moment.
+The door remained shut by a wooden leveler.
+He reached for the door latch, hesitating for a moment.

 Josah never entered his father’s study without permission.
 The last time he stood inside the room was when his father reprimanded him for some careless prank.
-He turned the knob and pushed the door open.
+He lifted the latch and pushed the door open.

 The room was the way he remembered, with a sitting area on the left and a big oak table and chairs on the right.
 A portrait of his father and mother hung above a massive fireplace in the back of the room.
 Two small cabinets with doors, anchored on either side of the hearth, looked promising.